 Tasiilaq, Greenland, is bound all around by steep mountains.
 Through the vertical rock cut, icebergs the size of houses drift in, take a turn around the bay and drift out.
 The watershed that drains into Tasiilaq is vast and includes the Greenland Ice Sheet behind a mountain range.

 Into the large melting pot, I descended the ship’s ladder with strict instructions from the captain to keep my head above the water.
 Launching into cold water in the company of icebergs, I took three strokes out and three strokes back.
-The taste elicited memories of gulping unwelcomed mouthfuls of sea water in Nantucket Sound.
+The taste elicited memories of gulping unwelcomed mouthfuls of seawater in Nantucket Sound.
 There was the familiar salty taste of the Atlantic Ocean of 36 parts per thousand salt.
 Clearly, not the Mediterranean Sea which is 40 parts per thousand salt, or the brackish waters of estuaries.
 Certainly not fresh.
-Despite proximity to ice sheet and icebergs, there was no freshwater lens on this bit of Greenland ocean.
+Despite the proximity to ice sheets and icebergs, there was no freshwater lens on this bit of the Greenland Ocean.